zikuicai/zikuicai.github.io/_posts/2017-12-28-back-propagation.md

 Things to do before 1.1.2018:

-1. understand Backpropagation
+* Understand Backpropagation

 Done 12.30.2017

-2. visualize the learning process
+* Visualize the learning process

 To be continued